Tracey Rose: Exhibitions

 According to Sue Williamson, "Tracey Rose is not a practitioner who jumps at every curatorial opportunity offered her, and has been known to withdraw from more than one exhibition if the circumstances have not seemed right."

 Rose's work has been widely exhibited in Africa, Europe and the United States.
-Recent solo exhibitions include "The Cockpit" at MC, Los Angeles, CA, "Plantation Lullabies" at Goodman Gallery, Johannesburg, South Africa, both in 2008.
+Recent solo exhibitions include The Cockpit at MC, Los Angeles, California, Plantation Lullabies at the Goodman Gallery, Johannesburg, South Africa, both in 2008.

-Recent group exhibitions include "El mirall sud-africà" at the Centre De Cultura Contemporània De Barcelona, Spain, "Mouth Open, Teeth Showing: Major Works from the True Collection" at the Henry Art Gallery in Seattle, "Memories of Modernity" in Malmo, Sweden, "Check List: Luanda Pop" at the African Pavilion in the 52nd Venice Biennale, Italy, "Heterotopias" at the Thessaloniki Biennale in Greece, and "Global Feminisms" at The Elizabeth A. Sackler Center for Feminist Art in Brooklyn, New York (all 2007), and the 11th Lyon Biennale "A terrible beauty is born" in 2011.
+Recent group exhibitions include El mirall sud-africà at the Centre De Cultura Contemporània De Barcelona, Spain, Mouth Open, Teeth Showing: Major Works from the True Collection at the Henry Art Gallery in Seattle, Memories of Modernity in Malmo, Sweden, Check List: Luanda Pop at the African Pavilion in the 52nd Venice Biennale, Italy, Heterotopias at the Thessaloniki Biennale in Greece, and Global Feminisms at The Elizabeth A. Sackler Center for Feminist Art in Brooklyn, New York (all in 2007), and the 11th Lyon Biennale A terrible beauty is born in 2011.

 Caryatid & BinneKant Die Wit Does and Imperfect Performance: A tale in Two States are among her most recent live performances, seen at the Düsseldorf Art Fair in Germany, and the Moderna Museet in Stockholm, Sweden, respectively.
-In 2001 Rose was also included in "Plateau de l'humanite" in the 49th Venice Biennale curated by Harald Szeemann.
+In 2001.
+Rose was also included in Plateau de l'humanite in the 49th Venice Biennale curated by Harald Szeemann.